pumaworkshop/puma-workshop/README.md

 To make it easy for users to lookup older versions, git tags will be used to tag app versions.
 So in the above example you'd simply have to look up the tag `Xyz_v2`.

-If you are running your script on a newer app version that the tag, it is advised to first run the test script of your app (can be found in the [test scripts directory](test_scripts)).
-This test script includes each action that can be performed on the phone, and first running these will inform you if all actions are still supported, without messing up your experiment.
+If you are running your script on a newer app version than the tag, it is advised to first run the test script of your app (can be found in the [test scripts directory](test_scripts)).
+This test script includes each action that can be performed on the phone, and running these first will inform you if all actions are still supported, without messing up your experiment.

 #### Navigation